 Can I Make the Dough From Scratch?

 Sure!
 Although I prefer the simplicity of this recipe using crescent roll dough, there are a couple of options if you want to make the dough from scratch.
-You could check out the New York Times Croissant recipe.
+You could check out my From-Scratch Cruffin recipe, simply leave out the cinnamon and sugar and replace them with the ingredients in the recipe card below.
 Or, use the dough that I make for my Apple Turnovers.

 Can I Make Cruffins with Puff Pastry Sheets?